 Shaw Power Technologies Inc. (PTI) has produced a GE 1.5s turbine model package for use on their PSS/E simulation software.
 This package was obtained from PTI and was used exclusively in modeling this wind farm.
-The GE stability model package used was version 1.5 released by Shaw PTI.
+The GE stability model package used was released by Siemens PTI in July, 2005.